What are the barriers to success for African-Australians in business and how can we address them?

 Co-Design Phase Report

-The research team has begun the co-design phase of the project, collaborating with African Australian entrepreneurs, business leaders and community leaders to understand their economic challenges and business education needs so that we can tailor the program to suit their business development and growth needs.
+The research team collaborated with African Australian entrepreneurs, business leaders and community leaders to understand their economic challenges and business education needs so that we can tailor the program to suit their business development and growth needs.

 The team wanted to co-design the course with the community for both relevance and legitimacy.
 It undertook a 2-month research surveying secondary data on Africans living in Australia, as well as engaging with African community leaders and entrepreneurs through roundtables, focus groups and personal interviews.